Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 (5) Jai has its own assert built-in, but let us write our own assert proc that takes a condition and does nothing if this is true, else it prints an error message “ASSERTION FAILED” (see assert.jai).

 ## 17.2 Local procs
 Procedures defined at the same top-level as main are called global procs.
 They can be called by main and can also call each other.
-An example is `proc` and `proc2` in the following code:
+Examples are `proc` and `proc2` in the following code:

 See *17.2_local_procs.jai*: